JonAmparo/JonAmparo/README.md

-# Hi there, my name is Jonathan -

-## I'm a Front-End Developer with knowledge Full-Stack development
+# Hi there, my name is Jonathan and I'm a Front-End Developer.

 - 🔭 I’m currently working on a couple of personal projects and refactoring older projects
 - 🌱 I’m currently focusing on Front-End Development (React and its ecosystem)